 People with Parkinson's often experience rigidity and spasticity of their muscles, which can cause difficulty walking or moving around.
 This can increase the risk of falls.
 Regular exercise is important for people with Parkinson's to help reduce rigidity and muscle spasticity.
 Examples of exercises that can help improve this include stretching, resistance training, and aerobic activities such as biking or elliptical machines.

 3. Medication Side Effects:

 Another risk factor for falling is medication side effects.
 People with Parkinson's often take medications to help manage their symptoms, and these can have side effects such as dizziness or lightheadedness that can increase the risk of falls.
 Regular exercise can help improve balance and coordination while also reducing the effects of any medication side effects.

 People with Parkinson's may experience cognitive impairment, affecting their ability to focus, remember instructions, and multitask, increasing the risk of falling.
 Exercise has been found to improve cognitive function and reduce the risk of falls by improving coordination and balance.

 5. Visual Impairment:

 Visual impairment is another risk factor for falls, as it can make it difficult to see obstacles or judge distances correctly.
 Regular exercise has been found to improve visual acuity and overall vision, reducing the risk of falls.
 If you or someone close to you has Parkinson's, it is important to understand the role of exercise in reducing the risk of falls.
 Exercise can help improve balance, strength, coordination, and cognitive function while reducing medication side effects and visual impairment.
-Understanding the risks involved and properly managing them with exercise, can help people with Parkinson's stay active and independent for longer.
+By understanding the risks involved and properly managing them with exercise, people with Parkinson's can stay active and independent.